TW Banner 2

 Pinney's Beach, Nevis, West Indies

-When the Four Season Resort Nevis opened in 1991, it surprised me by building what remains the second largest tennis complex at any Four Seasons worldwide: a 10-court, hard and red-clay facility that wraps around the central plaza of the Sports Pavilion.
-As at any other Caribbean resort, tennis had to compete with the beach—a battle it will almost always lose between the hours of 11 a.m. and 4 p.m.—and it also shared center stage with a Robert Trent Jones, Jr. golf course laid out on the slopes of the 3,232-foot dormant volcano of Nevis Peak directly behind.
+When the Four Season Resort Nevis opened in 1991, it guaranteed that it would attract the attention of tennis players by building a racquet sports complex with eight hard, red clay, and artificial grass courts and later supplemented those with four pickleball courts, all wrapped around the central plaza of the Sports Pavilion.
+Although the tennis still has to compete with the beach—a battle it will almost always lose between the hours of 11 a.m. and 4 p.m.—and it also share center stage with a Robert Trent Jones, III golf course laid out on the slopes of the 3,232-foot dormant volcano of Nevis Peak directly behind.
 Nevertheless, this has emerged as one of the foremost tennis destinations in the Caribbean.

-A tiny volcanic island, St. Paul's Anglican Church, ca. 1680, Charlestown, Nevis, West Indiesroughly 8 miles in diameter, Nevis lies just across a shallow channel called The Narrows from its sister island of St. Kitts in the Caribbean's Lesser Antilles.
+A tiny volcanic island, roughly 8 miles in diameter, Nevis lies just across a shallow channel called The Narrows from its sister island of St. Kitts in the Caribbean's Lesser Antilles.
 The name derives from the Spanish "Nuestra Señora de los Nieves," which means "Our Lady of the Snows," presumably for the white clouds that often shroud the top the Nevis Peak.
 In the 18th century, its sugarcane plantations generated so much wealth for its then British inhabitants that it came to be known as the "Queen of the Caribees".
-Old sugarcane mills still dot the landscape, and several of plantation greathouses have been converted to inns.
-Elsewhere, Georgian stone buildings survive in the capital city of Charlestown and in several of the island's numerous churches, including St. Paul's Anglican Church, shown above, which dates to 1830.
+Old sugarcane mills still dot the landscape, and several of plantation great-houses have been converted to inns.
+Elsewhere, Georgian stone buildings survive in the capital city of Charlestown and in several of the island's numerous churches, including St. Paul's Anglican Church, which dates to 1830.

 Ultimately, though, what I remember most from my visits to Nevis are the warm, genuinely friendly people.
 And one place to meet them is on the tennis court.
-Peter Burwash International has managed this tennis facility since the resort opened, most recently installing Chris Myrold, who had previously overseen the operation at the Four Seasons Resort Lanai at Manele Bay in Hawaii, to direct the program.
+Peter Burwash International has managed this tennis facility since the resort opened.
 Almost since the beginning, the PBI pros here have sought to involve the hotel's management and staff in tennis, and to encourage local participation, with the quite practical goal of having a diverse stable of players to draw on when guests come looking for matches.
-"We're getting a lot of players, both locals and guests," Myrold told me, "and a lot of those guests chose to come here specifically because of the tennis."

 Tennis Features